MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 If you created a new CORP domain, then you should create additional users and groups for demonstrating the PAM scenario.
 The user and group for demonstration purposes should not be domain administrators or controlled by the adminSDHolder settings in AD.

 > [!NOTE]
-> If you already have a domain you will be using as the CORP domain, and it has a user and a group that you can use for demonstration purposes, then you can skip to the section [Configure auditing](#configure-auditing).
+> If you already have a domain you'll be using as the CORP domain, and it has a user and a group that you can use for demonstration purposes, then you can skip to the section [Configure auditing](#configure-auditing).

 We're going to create a security group named *CorpAdmins* and a user named *Jen*.
 You can use different names if you wish.
-If you already have an existing user, e.g., with a smartcard, then you do not need to create a new user.
+If you already have an existing user, e.g., with a smartcard, then you won't need to create a new user.

 1. Launch PowerShell.